Living Is Easy with Eyes Closed

-Living Is Easy with Eyes Closed (Vivir es fácil con los ojos cerrados) is a 2013 Spanish comedy-drama film written and directed by David Trueba, and starring Javier Cámara, Natalia de Molina, and Francesc Colomer.
+Living Is Easy with Eyes Closed (Vivir es fácil con los ojos cerrados) is a 2013 Spanish road comedy-drama film written and directed by David Trueba, and starring Javier Cámara, Natalia de Molina, and Francesc Colomer.
 The film's title comes from a lyric in the Beatles' song "Strawberry Fields Forever".

 The film won six Goya Awards, including Film, Director, Original Screenplay, and Actor.
 It was selected as the Spanish entry for the Best Foreign Language Film at the 87th Academy Awards, but was not nominated.

 Plot

 In 1966 John Lennon is in the midst of an existential crisis in which he's considering leaving the Beatles for good.
 Trying to launch a career in acting, he travels to Almeria in southern Spain to film Richard Lester's anti-war black comedy How I Won the War.

 Antonio, a schoolteacher of English and die-hard fan of the Liverpool quartet, decides to go on a road trip from Albacete to Almería in the hope of meeting Lennon.
 He uses the Beatles' lyrics to teach English and he has an unusual request.

 On the way Antonio crosses paths with Belén, who's escaping from forced seclusion by her family and by Spanish society at the time.
 At 20, she's running from something.
 The pair come across Juanjo, a 16 year-old teen, who's simply run away from home, rebelling from his conservative, intolerant and inflexible father.

 Neither young person has a definitive goal, so happily accompany the schoolteacher on his mission to Almeria.
 Arriving, Juanjo initially says his goodbyes, wandering down the beach.
 Antonio convinces Belén to rest a bit in his room, while he sorts out a job for Juanjo at the café.

 Returning to the room, Belèn had napped and Antonio point blank asks her how many months she is.
 Based on his keen observation skills, he deduces her pregnancy.
 As she sheds some tears, he offers to pay for her room, and he gets himself another.